-- 1. Move the empty car to the bottom landing. - 2.
-Go to the Magnetek Drive Menu Parameter A1: - a.
-Increase the "Contract Mtr Spd" to 150%: Original Value: x (1.5) = New Value: - 3.
-Enter a Car Call in the Up Direction via MAIN MENU | DEBUG | ENTER CAR CALLS. - 4.
-The drive will run the motor at an increased speed causing it to run faster than commanded resulting in controller overspeed fault.
-If more speed is required to achieve an overspeed condition, simply increase the parameter from Step 2.a.
+- 1. Move the car to the top landing.

+- 2. Go to the Magnetek Drive Menu Parameter.
+Adjust Drive A1:

+- a.
+Increase the "Contract Mtr Spd" by 50%:

+- 3. Enter a Car Call in the Down Direction via MAIN MENU | DEBUG | ENTER CAR CALLS. - 4.
+The drive will run the motor at an increased speed causing it to run faster than commanded resulting in an overspeed fault.
+If more speed is required to achieve an overspeed condition, simply increase this parameter further.